thorbjornwolf/QANTA2/development_notes.md

 - [x] Initialize word and dependency embeddings, and the additional matrix and bias
 - [ ] Look into what is considered best practice for initialization of vectors and matrices
 - [ ] Consider initializing as many words as possible with precomputed vectors, such as those from word2vec
-- [ ] Remove stopwords c.f. the original qanta code.
+- [ ] Remove stopwords as in the original qanta code.
 - [x] Implement a method (e.g. `QANTAModel.calculate_embedding`) that can calculate a DependencyTree's embedded representation (following eq.
 4)
 - [ ] Figure out why the original QANTA implementation does not use the `rank` calculation (eq 5)
 - [ ] Build an overall method `QANTAModel.train` that, given a list of `DependencyTree`s (and possibly a list of wrong answers?) will train the model.